-I. The primary dwelling structure or non-accessory dwelling unit shall be at least 200 square feet or larger than accessory dwelling units.
-An exception to this requirement is if the pre-existing dwelling unit is less than 1,000 square feet in size, then all accessory dwelling units shall be smaller than the primary dwelling units.
+I. The primary pre-existing dwelling structure or non-accessory dwelling unit shall be at least 200 square feet or larger than accessory dwelling units.
+An exception to this requirement is if the pre-existing dwelling unit is less than 1,000 square feet in size, then all accessory dwelling units shall be smaller than the pre-existing dwelling unit.

-J. The primary dwelling unit and one accessory dwelling unit may be connected to a 4-inch sewer lateral but shall be verified to be in good working condition or shall be upgraded.
-A primary dwelling unit and two accessory dwelling units shall connect to a 6-inch sewer lateral.
+J. The primary pre-existing dwelling unit and one accessory dwelling unit may be connected to a 4-inch sewer lateral but shall be verified to be in good working condition or shall be upgraded.
+A primary pre-existing dwelling unit and two accessory dwelling units shall connect to a 6-inch sewer lateral.